 Clearance of the 700MHz band is scheduled to begin in 2017 and Ofcom has now confirmed its aim to release this spectrum in Q2 2020.
 This target date will be reviewed with Government in August 2017.
 Digital UK has been asked on behalf of the UK multiplex operators to co-ordinate the technical planning of the changes at TV transmitters, which will be implemented by Arqiva and will take place region by region.
 Around 90 per cent of main transmitters will require some re-engineering for clearance.
 Almost all of the 1,000 smaller relays in the network are likely to need work also.

-As with digital switchover, it is anticipated that some help will be available for viewers with retuning.
-The DCMS is expected to publish its policy for communications and viewer support later in the autumn.
+It is anticipated that some help will be available for viewers.
+The DCMS is expected to publish its policy for communications and viewer support later this year.
 This page will be updated when new information is published.

 Decision to make the 700MHz band available for mobile data - statement